herbix/hoi4modutilities/README.md

 ## Release Notes

-### 0.3.3
+### [0.3.4]

 ### Added
 * Focus tree
-  * Zoom focus tree using wheel.
-  * Search item in focus tree by ID.
+  * Focus can reference shared focuses now.

 ### Changed
+* Focus tree
-* Change allow branches from checkboxes to multi-selection combobox.
+  * Change allow branches to condition, offset will also be calculated.
+This can be disabled by specifying feature flag `!useConditionInFocus`.

 ### Fixed
-* Update missing Chinese localization.
+* Position of continuous focuses.
+* Position of focus icons and titles in focus tree.
+* An issue that preview will refresh twice.